On the Sublime: Misleading translations and lost data

 Translators have been unable to clearly interpret the text, including the title itself.
 The "sublime" in the title has been translated in various ways, to include senses of elevation and excellent style.
 The word sublime, argues Rhys Roberts, is misleading, since Longinus' objective broadly concerns "the essentials of a noble and impressive style" than anything more narrow and specific.
 Moreover, about one-third of the treatise is missing; Longinus' segment on similes, for instance, has only a few words remaining.
 Matters are further complicated in realizing that ancient writers, Longinus' contemporaries, do not quote or mention the treatise in any way.

 Limitations of the writing

-Despite Longinus' critical acclaim, his writing is far from perfect.
-Longinus' occasional enthusiasm becomes "carried away" and creates some confusion as to the meaning of his text.
-Furthermore, 18th-century critic Edward Burnaby Greene finds Longinus, at times, to be "too refined".
+Despite Longinus' acclaim, not all critical reception has been positive.
+18th-century critic Edward Burnaby Greene finds Longinus, at times, to be "too refined".
 Greene also claims that Longinus' focus on hyperbolical descriptions is "particularly weak, and apparently misapplied."
 Occasionally, Longinus also falls into a sort of "tediousness" in treating his subjects.
 The treatise is also limited in its concentration on spiritual transcendence and lack of focus on the way in which language structures determine the feelings and thoughts of writers.
 Finally, Longinus' treatise is difficult to explain in an academic setting, given the difficulty of the text and lack of "practical rules of a teachable kind."